sanjana-singh/githooks/README.md

 ## How To Test
 A. Gitleaks
-I. Add a secret key (e.g., $client_secret<vscode_annotation details='%5B%7B%22title%22%3A%22hardcoded-credentials%22%2C%22description%22%3A%22Embedding%20credentials%20in%20source%20code%20risks%20unauthorized%20access%22%7D%5D'> =</vscode_annotation> 'AIzaSyD88A45fYZnb2dLBTD-MqEU9BZLvjE8AQQ';) in any file.
+  - Add a secret key (e.g., $client_secret<vscode_annotation details='%5B%7B%22title%22%3A%22hardcoded-credentials%22%2C%22description%22%3A%22Embedding%20credentials%20in%20source%20code%20risks%20unauthorized%20access%22%7D%5D'> =</vscode_annotation> 'AIzaSyD88A45fYZnb2dLBTD-MqEU9BZLvjE8AQQ';) in any file.
-II.
-Commit the changes.
+  - Commit the changes.
-III.
-You will see notifications in GitBash indicating the detection of the secret.
+  - You will see notifications in GitBash indicating the detection of the secret.

 B. PHPCS
-I. Add extra spaces in any .php file.
+   - Add extra spaces in any .php file.
-II.
-Commit the changes.
+   - Commit the changes.
-III.
-You will see notifications in GitBash highlighting the coding standard violations.
+   - You will see notifications in GitBash highlighting the coding standard violations.

-References
-How to Add Commit Hooks to Git with Husky to Automate Code Tasks